Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Introduction

 In addressing the second difficulty, i.e.~the interpretability limitations of ``low-level'' explanations, we propose to construct explanations in terms of \emph{bundles}, which are sets of related features.
 We empirically show that using our method to produce bundle explanations can significantly improve the interpretability of the results, and even the scalability of the approach, while still maintaining the soundness of the resulting explanations.

+To summarize, our contributions include the following: \begin{inparaenum}[(i)] \item We are the first to suggest a method that formally produces sound and minimal abductive explanations that \emph{provably approximate} the global-minimum explanation. \item Our three suggested novel heuristics expedite the search for minimal abductive explanations, significantly outperforming the state of the art. \item We suggest a novel approach for using bundles to efficiently produce sound and provable explanations that are more interpretable and succinct. \end{inparaenum}

 For evaluation purposes, we implemented our approach as a proof-of-concept tool.
 Although our method can be applied to any ML model, we focused here on DNNs, where the verification process is known to be NP-complete~\cite{katz2017reluplex}, and the scalable generation of explanations is known to be challenging~\cite{ignatiev2019abduction, shi2020tractable}.
-We then used our tool to test the approach on DNNs trained for digit and clothing classification, and also compared it to state-of-the-art approaches~\cite{ignatiev2019abduction, ignatiev2019validating}.
-Our results indicate that our approach was successful in quickly producing meaningful explanations, often outperforming existing tools by over 40\%.
+We used our tool to test the approach on DNNs trained for digit and clothing classification, and also compared it to state-of-the-art approaches~\cite{ignatiev2019abduction, ignatiev2019validating}.
+Our results indicate that our approach was successful in quickly producing meaningful explanations, often running 40\% faster than existing tools.
 We believe that these promising results showcase the potential of this line of work.

-The rest of the paper is organized as follows: Sec.~\ref{sec:background} contains background on DNNs and their verification, as well as on formal, minimal explanations.
+The rest of the paper is organized as follows.
+Sec.~\ref{sec:background} contains background on DNNs and their verification, as well as on formal, minimal explanations.
 Sec.~\ref{sec:approximations} covers the main method for calculating approximations of minimum explanations, and Sec.~\ref{heuristics_local_search} covers methods for improving the efficiency of calculating these approximations.
 Sec.~\ref{sec:bundles} covers the use of \emph{bundles} in constructing ``high-level'', provable explanations.
 Next, we present our evaluation in Sec.~\ref{sec:Evaluation}.
 Related work is covered in Sec.~\ref{sec:RelatedWork}, and we conclude in Sec.~\ref{sec:Conclusion}.